cppalliance/safe-cpp/proposal/draft.md

 Line 4: `int main() safe` - The new _safe-specifier_ is part of a function's type, just like _noexcept-specifier_.
 To callers, the function is marked as safe, so that it can be called from a safe context. `main`'s definition starts in a safe context, so unsafe operations such as pointer dereferences, which may raise undefined behavior, is disallowed.
 Rust's functions are safe by default.
 C++'s are unsafe by default.
 But that's now just a syntax difference.
 Once you enter a safe context in C++ by using the _safe-specifier_, you're backed by the same rigorous safety guarantees that Rust provides.

-Line 5: `std2::vector<int> vec { 11, 15, 20 };` - List initialization of a memory-safe vector.
+Line 5: `std2::vector<int> vec { 11, 15, 20 };` - List initialization of a memory safe vector.
 This vector is aware of lifetime parameters, so borrow checking would extend to element types that have lifetimes.
 The vector's constructor doesn't use `std::initializer_list<int>`.
 That type is problematic for two reasons: first, users are given pointers into the argument data, and reading from pointers is unsafe; second, the `std::initializer_list` _doesn't own_ its data, making relocation impossible.
 For these reasons, Safe C++ introduces a `std2::initializer_list<T>`, which can be used in a safe context and supports our ownership object model.

 Line 7: `for(int x : vec)` - Ranged-for on the vector.
 The standard mechanism returns a pair of iterators, which are pointers wrapped in classes.
 C++ iterators are unsafe.
 They come in begin and end pairs, and don't share common lifetime parameters, making borrow checking them impractical.
 The Safe C++ version uses slice iterators, which resemble Rust's `Iterator`.[@rust-iterator] These safe types use lifetime parameters making them robust against iterator invalidation.